NikhilBotta/predict-online-shoppers-intention/README.md

 # 4. Evaluation
 Metric: F1 score to manage class imbalance.
 Benchmark: The target F1 score is 0.55.
-Results: Provided visualizations of model performance, confusion matrix, and a breakdown of feature importance.
+Results: Provided visualizations of model performance and a breakdown of feature importance.

+## Results
+Model Performance: Achieved an ##F1 score of 1.0##  .
+Key Features: Product-related duration, bounce rates, and exit rates emerged as top predictors for purchase intention.